 The idea is that your salary will potentially increase as you work longer.
 The Graduated Repayment Plan is structured with that in mind, assuming you will be able to afford higher student loan monthly payments as you get further into your career.

 Income-sensitive repayment (ISR)

-Another repayment option for people with FFEL loans is the Income-Sensitive Repayment Plan.
-This plan is not as well known as some other repayment options because it is only available to people with FFEL loans.
+Another repayment option for people with FFELP loans is the Income-Sensitive Repayment Plan.
+This plan is not as well known as some other repayment options.
+That's because it's only available to people with FFEL loans.
 With this plan, your monthly payments increase and decrease based on your annual income.

-This plan lasts for a maximum of 10 years, which means if you choose to have lower monthly payments early on, your payments could be extremely high toward the end of your loan term to compensate.
-ISR monthly payments must at least cover the interest that accrues on your loan every month and you’ll need to reapply annually with your current gross monthly income so payments can be calculated correctly.
+This plan lasts for a maximum of 10 years.
+So if you choose lower monthly payments early on, your payments could be extremely high toward the end.
+ISR monthly payments must at least cover the interest that accrues on your loan every month.
+And you’ll need to reapply annually with your current gross monthly income so payments can be calculated correctly.

 Consolidating your loans doesn’t automatically save you money, though.
 When you consolidate FFEL loans, your new interest rate is the weighted average of your previous loans’ rates.
 Any savings would be dependent on what interest rates you had on your loans originally.

 If you consolidate your loans to a Direct Consolidation Loan, you have the option to also apply for one of the IDR plans mentioned earlier.
 Switching to a Direct Consolidation Loan and pairing that with an IDR plan will lower your monthly loan payments significantly.